toddaustin07/googlesheets/README.md

 * SmartThings Hub with [Webrequestor driver](https://github.com/toddaustin07/webrequestor)
 * An always-running LAN computer (e.g. Raspberry Pi) with internet access and **nodeJS** and **npm** installed

+## How it works
+SmartThings sends an HTTP request to a nodeJS app running on your LAN computer whenever a specific event is triggered.
+The HTTP message contains simple text indicating the event.
+The nodeJS app then uses the Google API to update your spreadsheet with a timestamp and event text.

+To send the HTTP requests from SmartThings, an Edge driver called Webrequestor is used, which can be configured with multiple HTTP requests to be sent based on automation triggers.
+So for example, you could create an automation routine that, any time a door contact opens or closes, triggers the HTTP request to be sent.

+So there are three elements to this solution: the SmartThings driver that sends HTTP requests, the nodeJS app that receives them, and your Google spreadsheet that gets updated.
+To make the spreadsheet accessible via the Google API, authentication must be set up in the Google Console.

+### Why can't an Edge driver update the Google spreadsheet directly?
+Edge drivers cannot access the Google API, so an intermediate nodeJS app is used as a bridge.

 ## First Setup Steps
 Create a project directory on your LAN computer.